ritesh355/devsecops-pipeline-with-ansible-terraform/README.md

 1. Developer pushes code to GitHub.
 2. Jenkins job triggers on git push.
 3. Jenkins pulls code, builds Docker image.
-4. Jenkins runs Trivy scan (and SonarQube if configured).
+4. Jenkins runs Trivy scan.

    * If Trivy finds critical issues → fail the build.
 5. If scan passes → Jenkins logs in to ECR and pushes the image with tag (`build-N`).